scotws/Fed/MANUAL.md

 To start adding text, type ```laa```.
 End your input with a "." (period) on a new line.
 Save it to a file with ```ww-file <FILENAME>``` while remembering that Fed will overwrite any other file with that name.
-To leave the editor, remember that you're in Forth and type ```bye```.
+To leave the editor, remember that you've been in Forth all the time and only have to type ```bye```.

 ## Background

 Nowadays, large Forth systems use files and normal editors such as vim or EMACS.
-Forth editors traditionally work with a "screen"-based format of 16 lines of 64 characters for a total of 1024 bytes per screen (a "block").
+But traditionally, Forth editors worked with a "screen"-based format of 16 lines of 64 characters for a total of 1024 bytes per screen (a "block").
 [Comp.lang.forth](https://groups.google.com/forum/#!topic/comp.lang.forth/f1S_EotSc7g)
-has a discussion about block editors; see [VIBE](http://kestrelcomputer.github.io/kestrel/2016/03/29/vibe-2.2) as a modern example of them, and the Gforth Manual [page on blocks](https://www.complang.tuwien.ac.at/forth/gforth/Docs-html/Blocks.html) for more background.
+has a discussion about block editors; see [VIBE](http://kestrelcomputer.github.io/kestrel/2016/03/29/vibe-2.2) as a modern example of one, and the Gforth Manual [page on blocks](https://www.complang.tuwien.ac.at/forth/gforth/Docs-html/Blocks.html) for more background.

-Block-based editors, however, are wasteful and require at least some basic rendering commands that might not be present with a hobbyist system.
-In contrast, line editors don't care about the screen at all, they just print lines to the whatever output are there.
+Block-based editors, however, are wasteful and require a screen of some sort.
+In contrast, line editors don't care about the screen at all, they just print lines to the whatever output is there.
 In fact, ed was created in an age when output was to paper teletypes.

 Fed is meant to be small.
 It the fully commented form, it currently is about 13.3 Kb in size.
-To make it easier to use in small, BYO systems, there is a "stripped" version included ```fed-stripped.fs``` without any commentary at all.
+To make it easier to use in small, BYO systems, there is a "stripped" version included (```fed-stripped.fs```) where all the commentary has been removed.
 This comes to 3.2 Kb in size.

 ## Basic Command Structure